norvalbv/Parisn/README.md

 Parisn is an eCommerce site with a twist.
 Each product, starting at £1,000 will logarithmically decrease to £0 over a period.
 The user can purchase the product at any given time but due to the limited stock and tension built around the product, the user can either risk it, wait for a lower price or be faced with the chance of another user purchasing the product.

+**NOTE: You currently need to be added to the IAM policy to be able to utilise the DYNAMO DB API Endpoints.
+I have yet to set this up for individuals outside myself (for security ... for now).
+Therefore, when you go to collections and view the products etc - nothing will load).
+For now, it's best to view the code :) ).**

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With